On this page

 The education, counseling and referral services of the Health Services, Counseling Services, and the Office of Student Life are available to individuals who are concerned about their own drug use, or are affected by the drug use of others.
 Seeking confidential assistance from or being referred to these or other services will not in itself be cause for disciplinary action by the college.
 The confidentiality of the counseling process will be respected.

 Responsibility for compliance with the college’s Drug Policy rests with each member of the Wheaton community.
 Specific responsibilities for policy enforcement are as follows:

-Public Safety officers, as agents of the college, will investigate violation policies and regulations.
+Campus Safety officers, as agents of the college, will investigate violation policies and regulations.
 Areas of jurisdiction include all grounds and property of the college.

 Individual students are responsible for activities which occur within the privacy of their rooms and are expected to take responsibility for their residence hall/house environment.

 The Student Affairs staff will intervene as appropriate when confronted with violations of this policy and will respond in any area (including student rooms) when there is evidence of violations, or when related behavior infringes upon the rights of other members of the college community or jeopardizes the health or well-being of any individual.